GNU-Ymir/Documentations/primitives/functions.md

 }
 ```

-If the value of function's body is not equivalent to the type
+If the type of the value of the function body is not equivalent to the
-of the function, and if there is a possibility that the function never
+type of the function, and if it is possible that the function may
-encounter a return statement, an error is returned by the compiler.
-For
+never encounter a return declaration, an error is returned by the
-example with the following code :
+compiler.
+For example, with the following code :

 ```ymir
 import std::io